 Layer masks is the bread and butter in digital image editing.
 Whether you like it or not, you need to know layer masking if you want to advance your post-processing skills.

 There is no escape from it, unfortunately.

-The concept of layer masking is kind of intuitive..it does have a bit of a learning curve but it's not super difficult to learn like luminosity masking.
+The concept of layer masking is kind of intuitive..it does have a learning curve but not as much as luminosity masking.

 For those of you who are still learning how layer masks work, I hope this post clarifies some of your burning questions.

 This FAQ assumes you work in Adobe Photoshop...but fear not!

 The principles can be applied in other editing software because the concept of layer masks is pretty much universal.

 Layer mask or layer masking is a way to change the opacity and either completely or partially conceal a layer non-destructively.
 This allows flexibility such as selective editing to a specific part of an image or combining parts of different images into a single file.

 It can change the opacity of both pixel and adjustment layer independent of the layer’s opacity adjustment.
 You can also set the changes to affect the entire layer or part of it.